saadarif/DTCTeaching/IntroductionLinearModels/index.md

 ##   2   10 10
 ```

 As we can see this data is **balanced**.
-In this case we can use the built-in functions for ANOVA in R. If our data is not balanced we need to use ANOVA functions from another package called ```car```.
+In this case we can use the built-in functions for ANOVA in R. If our data is **not balanced** we need to use ANOVA functions from another package called ```car```.

-For an explanation of why this is the case see [here](https://www.r-bloggers.com/anova-–-type-iiiiii-ss-explained/)
+For an explanation of why this is the case see and how to use ANOVA functions from the ```car``` package [here](https://www.r-bloggers.com/anova-–-type-iiiiii-ss-explained/)

+Alternatively, you can analyse it as a linear model (see later)

 ---